LSEG-API-Samples/Example.DataLibrary.DotNet.MRNStoryConsumer/README.md

 dotnet run
 ```

 dotnet new creates an up-to-date rdpmrnconsumer.csproj project file with the dependencies necessary to build a console app.
 It also creates a Program.cs, a basic file containing the entry point for the application.
-It will shows messge "Hello World" when you type **dotnet run** command.
+It will shows message "Hello World" when you type **dotnet run** command.

 Next step type following command to add Refinitiv.DataPlatfrom and its dependencies from [Nuget](https://www.nuget.org/packages/Refinitiv.DataPlatform/) to the project.
 Current version at the time we write this article is a pre-release version 1.0.3-alpha